New Trump White House press secretary: 'I will never lie to you'

-WASHINGTON — For the first time in over a year, the White House press secretary held a formal press briefing with reporters, a once-daily occurrence that is now part of a new strategy by the White House to try to improve their messaging as they head into the thick of President Donald Trump’s re-election.
+WASHINGTON — For the first time in over a year, the White House press secretary held a formal briefing with reporters, a once-daily occurrence that is now part of a new strategy by President Donald Trump's administration to try to improve its messaging as it heads into the thick of his re-election campaign.

 Kayleigh McEnany, a political operative who was most recently the Trump campaign spokesperson, came to her first briefing armed with talking points on her boss's favorite targets, including crime statistics for immigrants, attacks on the World Health Organization, and reported misdeeds by the FBI against former Trump national security adviser Michael Flynn.